Danya Tiller, Artistic Director

 Olivia Gardner has been a choral director for six years.
 She currently directs six choirs at American Leadership Academy-Gilbert North, both Junior High and High School grades.
 Ms. Gardner’s choirs have won multiple superior distinctions at festivals, including the NAU Jazz/Madrigal festival.
 She served as a professional accompanist for the Phoenix Girl’s Chorus for five years, and is now an Associate Artistic Director for the Melodia and Harmonia choirs.
 Ms. Gardner received her Bachelor of Music degree in Music Education from Arizona State University in 2014, studying piano under Walter Cosand.
 She then studied voice with David Britton at ASU, where she received her Master of Music degree in Vocal Performance in 2016.
 In addition to her musical interests, Ms. Gardner loves to travel, explore the outdoors, and read classic novels.

-Rebekah High, Accompanist
+Rebekah Howe, Accompanist

-Contact Ms. High
+Contact Ms. Howe

 Rebekah Howe is grateful and excited to be entering her 8th season with the Phoenix Girls Chorus.
 She received her Bachelor of Arts from the International Baptist College and Seminary, where she studied piano and she additionally studied post-college for a time with Prof. Lisa Ehlers and Dr. Andrew Campbell at Arizona State University.
 Along with working as the music librarian and accompanying for PGC, Mrs. Howe works as the choral accompanist at Arrowhead Christian Academy and is actively involved in the music ministry at her church, Northwest Valley Baptist Church.
 Previous professional musical experiences include the following: staff collaborative pianist for the voice department at Scottsdale Community College, accompanist for the Scottsdale Oratorio Society, staff accompanist at the International Baptist College and Seminary, and freelance accompanist at both Glendale Community College and Grand Canyon University.
 It is Mrs. Howe’s deepest joy and honor being part of the PGC family.